 - take your husband, wife or partner’s last name

 - hyphenate or use a combination of both your last names with a space in between.

-If you want to change your last name, you don’t usually have to complete any forms or go through a process.
+If you want to change your last name, you do not usually have to complete any forms or go through a process.

 When you get married, you’ll be sent a form to update your details on the electoral roll.
 Otherwise, you can just start using your new last name.

-Different organisations have different rules for proving ID, but you can usually use your marriage certificate if you need proof to show you’ve taken your partner’s last name.
+Different organisations have different rules for proving identification (ID), but you can usually use your marriage certificate if you need proof to show you’ve taken your partner’s last name.

-If you want to add your maiden name as a middle name, you need to officially change your name by statutory declaration.
+If you want to add your birth surname as a middle name, you need to officially change your name by statutory declaration.

-If you want to go back to using your birth surname (maiden name), you usually don't need to apply for a name change — you can just start using your old name.
+If you want to go back to using your birth surname, you usually do not need to apply for a name change — you can just start using your old name.